vadistic/crypto-tracker/README.md

 - Not sure about redux-saga conventions (it's kind of custom here)
 - Error handling could probably use some more love
 - Searchable select with `react-select` because it's a lot of work to build custom select

+### TODO

+- fetch only single item after adding new tracker item